inchkev/garden/about.md

 denylist prevents files such as .gitignore and node_modules/ from<br>
 being shown.

-kevin.garden lays almost everything bare: [src/](https://kevin.garden/src/) contains the source code,<br>
+kevin.garden lays almost everything bare: [src/](https://kevin.garden/src/) the source code,<br>
-and [views/](https://kevin.garden/views/) the .ejs templates that define the .htmls.
+[views/](https://kevin.garden/views/) the .ejs templates that generate the .htmls, LICENSE the.

 kevin.garden is a [file.gallery](https://file.gallery) by [kevin chen](https://kevinnchen.com).